reflex-media/lesgo-docs/docs/getting-started/structure.md

 ### Environment Config

 The `config/environments` directory contains environment-specific configurations.
-The environment files are used for both deployment and within application code.
+The environment files are used for both deployment and within application code via the App Config.

-You may overwrite env files during a deployment by adding a `.local` suffix e.g; `.env.dev.local`.
-This is useful for when you want to deploy to a specific environment but not wanting to overwrite committed values.

-> `.env`: default environment, served as a local example.
-> `.env.local`: local environment configuration.
-This should not be committed.
-> `.env.dev`: development environment configuration.
-> `.env.dev.local`: development environment based on local configuration.
-This should not be committed.
-> `.env.sandbox`: sandbox environment configuration.
-> `.env.prod`: production environment configuration.
+Refer to [Environment Variables](../configurations/environment-variables/) for more info.

 ### Function Config